michealengland/micheal-dev-2/src/content/blog/mike-england-whats-new-2021.md

 ## Working towards my goals

 So far 2021 is off to a good start, I recently overhauling [micheal.dev](https://micheal.dev) so that I have a better platform to showcase my knowledge and experiences.
-Next, I turbo-charged my [Github profile](https://github.com/michealengland) with some of details about my side projects that I'm working on.
+Next, I turbo-charged my [GitHub profile](https://github.com/michealengland) with some of details about my side projects that I'm working on.

 ### What's Next